callstackincubator/rock/website/src/docs/github-actions/ios.md

-# iOS
+# iOS GitHub Action

+This GitHub Action allows you to build iOS apps using RNEF's remote build system.
+It supports both simulator builds for development and signed device builds for testing and release.
+If you haven't yet, please check the [configuration guide](./configuration.md) where you can find information on optimal workflow setup, permissions, optimizations and GitHub Personal Access Tokens.

 ## Development Builds For Simulators

-This action from RNEF builds an APP (`.app`) file in debug configuration suitable for development.
+Builds an APP (`.app`) file in debug configuration suitable for development.
 Doesn't require signing.

 Use in the GitHub Workflow file like this: